“There is HOPE, even when your brain tells you there isn’t.”

 What if I have to reschedule or cancel an appointment?

-If you are unable to attend an appointment, you must provide more than 24 hours advance notice to our office via email, voicemail, or text message.
+If you are unable to attend an appointment, you must provide more than 24 hours advance notice via email, voicemail, or text message.
 Failure to do so will result in a $100.00 cancellation fee.
 If you are more than 15 minutes late to your scheduled appointment, the session will be canceled, and you will be responsible for the late cancellation fee.
-Late Cancellation or No-Show fees are not covered by Insurance.
+Late Cancellation or No-Show fees are not covered by insurance.

 Can I receive therapy outside of South Carolina?